adityasolanki205/Unified-ETL-DWH-MLOps-Pipeline/README.md

 ***Optional: Infrastructure Setup using Terraform***

-If you want to create reproducable infrastructure of the required GCP components (buckets, Pub/Sub topics, BigQuery datasets, Artifact Registry, Vertex AI Workbench, Cloud Functions, etc.), you can provision it automatically using my Terraform repository:
+If you want to set up reproducible infrastructure for the required GCP components (buckets, Pub/Sub topics, BigQuery datasets, Artifact Registry, Vertex AI Workbench, Cloud Functions, etc.), you can provision it automatically using my Terraform repository:

 **[GCP Infra for Data & AI using Terraform](https://github.com/adityasolanki205/GCP-Infra-for-Data-AI-using-Terraform)**